 The hearings in Paris are the result of the merging of two separate cases -- one begun by magistrates in the Paris suburb of Nanterre in 1995, and another in the capital itself dating to 1998.

 The case involves seven alleged ghost jobs for which Chirac is charged with conflict of interest and 21 other jobs for which he is accused of embezzlement and abuse of trust.

 Nine other people are going on trial alongside Chirac, accused either of having ghost jobs or benefiting from those of town hall employees.

 Chirac denies that the people employed in the jobs were used to prepare for the 1995 presidential election, which he went on to win, insisting they were all legitimate posts in the service of Paris.

-So even before Chirac's first scheduled appearance on Tuesday, the judge may agree to submit the question for constitutional ruling.
+The judge may agree to submit the question for constitutional ruling.
 This process could delay the trial for months.

 Paris city hall last year dropped its civil charges against Chirac in return for a payment of more than 2.2 million euros, from him and the right-wing UMP party.

 Chirac paid more than half a million euros of this from his own pocket but did not acknowledge any wrongdoing.

 Anti-corruption campaigners are still bringing separate civil charges and Chirac's lawyers are expected on Monday to raise procedural points relating to these.